• Skip to primary navigation

 A Business Fund

 Do you have a business of your own?
 Maybe a small side hustle you have big plans for?
 Or perhaps you’d like to start a business sometime in the near future?
-Then get saving!
+Then get saving and always check the best money market rates in Florida.

 In the USA, a business costs around $3000 to start, but if you’re working solely from home you might be able to shave off a few dollars here and there.
 As a general rule, you should have around 6 months of your salary in the business savings before you put forward the money to start a company of your own.